jfnavarro/st_pipeline/README.md

     python setup.py test

-To see the different options type
+To see the different options type (you need internet connection to run the tests)

     st_pipeline_run.py --help